YariMorcus/3-column-preview-card-component/README.md

 Run `npm install` command to install all necessary dependencies.
 Otherwise Gulp will **not** work, and as a result browsersync and sass to css compilation will not run either.

+:large_blue_circle:  _This has been tested with node version v16.13.1 and npm version 8.1.2._

 ## Usage
 | Goal                                                  | Command    |
 |-------------------------------------------------------|------------|